NEFTeam/Traffic-Law-Enforcement/README.md

-# Traffic Surveillance
+# An-Embedded-Deep-Learning-based-Package-for-Traffic-Law-Enforcement

 ## Introduction
 In this project, we intend to detect common traffic violations using surveillance cameras on roads.
 Some of the specialized operations performed during this task include identifying different vehicles on the road, detecting the license plate of each vehicle, recognizing the characters on each license plate and recording them, as well as specifying the lane number of each vehicle.
 The YOLOv5 network[1] has been widely used throughout this project.
+Finally, the project is embedded on the NVIDIA® Jetson Nano B01 ™ Developer Kit and all parts of the project are implemented as embedded hardware.

 ### Identifying vehicles on the road